Week 9 - Networking and APIs

 <aside> ❗

-The documentation for Web APIs varies a lot.
-Some APIs just provide simple README-like documentation, while others use special software to document the API and provide a playground for API experimentation.
-Examples of the latter are Swagger and Scalar, both based on the OpenAPI standard.
+Web API documentation varies a lot.
+Some APIs only provide simple README-like documentation, while others use specialized tools that document the API and provide a playground for experimentation.
+Examples of the latter are Swagger UI and Scalar, both based on the OpenAPI standard.

 </aside>

-The Nager.Date API is documented using Scalar.
-The API offers a number of end-points that accept GET requests.
-There are no endpoints for other HTTP methods, such as POST, PUT and DELETE: this API is purely for obtaining information.
-The one that we will be using is listed under the Public Holidays heading and is described as:
+The Nager.Date API is documented in Scalar.
+It provides several endpoints, and they all the GET method.
+There are no endpoints for other HTTP methods, such as POST, PUT, or DELETE: this API is purely for obtaining information.
+The one we will be using is listed under the Public Holidays heading and is described as:

 Retrieve the list of all public holidays for the specified year and country